The Tucson Festival of Books is back! Here's what to know about this year's in-person event

 Although the Tucson Festival of Books is back in person this year, there are a few changes compared to previous festivals.
 To provide a safe experience for attendees, TFOB is following the UA’s COVID-19 protocols, meaning all festival attendees need to wear a surgical-grade mask inside UA facilities, including inside festival tents.

-Also, while TFOB is primarily an outdoor event, pets are not permitted, except for service animals, according to their pet policy.
+Also, while TFOB is primarily an outdoor event, pets are not permitted, except for service animals.

 Since TFOB is a large event with attendance numbers reaching over 135,000 in previous years, event organizers encourage everyone to plan their days accordingly.